ranachirag/key-value-store/REPORT.md

 The scan results are a bit more interesting, it appears to be increasing slightly but there is a large variance in the results.
 This may be due to introduction of randomness in our experiment process.
 We would also generally expect the scan time per entry to increase as more data is inserted into the database.

-## Step 3 Experiment 1 with O_DIRECT Flag
+## Throughputs over intervals with bloom filters and O_DIRECT flag
-The experiment structure was the same from Step 1, and the change we made for this step was using the bloom filter and the O_DIRECT flag.
+The experiment structure was the same as the previous set and the difference was the inclusion of the bloom filter and the O_DIRECT flag.

 ### Experiment 5: Put throughput vs Increasing Data Volume
 ![](./assets/Step3Experiment1/Step3Experiment1put.png)